Justin Wright (politician)

 Justin Wright (born 1984 or 1985) is a Canadian politician from the United Conservative Party.
 He was elected as a Member of the Legislative Assembly of Alberta for Cypress-Medicine Hat in the 2023 Alberta general election.
+In 2026, he was appointed as Minister of Primary and Preventative Health Services.

 Wright is a businessman and owns a food truck and catering company.
 He is originally from London, Ontario.